 Virtual Social Recreation

-To help you manage social distancing during COVID-19, our social recreation team has prepared several downloadable resources, as well as some links that we thought you might like.
-Our goal is to keep your minds moving while we are isolated from COVID-19.
+Our social recreation team has prepared several downloadable resources, as well as some links that we thought you might like.

 More resources on dementia